Our mission is to normalize climate action.

 A fair and sustainable future begins with each other.

 Carbon Conversations Toronto (CCTO) is a volunteer-led group founded to help individuals find hope in the climate crisis.
 Climate change can leave individuals feeling hopeless and unmotivated.
 CCTO helps people find the ability to take climate action.
-In Toronto alone, 78 per cent of residents are concerned about climate change, yet 48 per cent don’t know what to do about it.
-Many of us are unwilling to act because of that anxiety climate change can cause.
+In Toronto alone, 78% of residents are concerned about climate change, yet 48% don’t know what to do about it.
+Many of us are unwilling to act because of the anxiety climate change can cause.

 CCTO aims to help people feel more equipped and motivated to talk about climate change and take climate action.
 We follow a set of seven guiding principles to do just that:

 Attention is needed for action.

 A focus on individual responsibility and action as a mechanism for collective climate action.

 Our unique approach to climate action is behaviour-based.
 Our materials are based on the work of Rosemary Randal and Andy Brown.
 Rosemary, a psychotherapist and Andy, an engineer, created Carbon Conversations in the UK.

 Our flagship offering is our Climate Change and You Program, where participants join weekly facilitated discussions about how an area of their lives relates to climate change.
 Through these sessions, participants gain a better sense of their emotional relationship with the climate crisis.
 They also learn concrete, manageable steps to reduce their carbon footprint.